golden-layout/golden-layout/pages/docs/ItemConfig.md

 argument: type
 type: String
 optional: false
 desc: The type of the item.
-Possible values are 'row', 'column', 'stack' and 'component'
+Possible values are 'row', 'column', 'stack', 'component' and 'react-component'

 argument: content
 type: Array